-In part one of this blog series, we discuss some of the challenges to attaining useful measures of Marketing ROI (MROI), and introduce some concepts to overcome the traditional challenges to ROI measurement.
+In part one of this blog series, we discuss some of the challenges to attaining useful measures of Marketing ROI (MROI) and introduce some concepts to overcome the traditional challenges to measuring and tracking marketing ROI.
 These concepts will be expended upon in subsequent blogs.

 To measure ROI, you must have a consistent and realistic measure of return, and the only consistent and real measurements of return are financial targets.
 Therefore, you must begin by stating your desired financial targets.